If autism hyperfocus drives your child to obsession, what should you do about it, and how much should you intervene?

 For example, if Sam talks nonstop about sports statistics, too much sports talk to the exclusion of every other subject can be off-putting for people he might meet.
 Allowing excessive talk on one subject is to neglect to teach him good social skills.

-For many people with autism, focusing on their special interest can actually decrease stress in their lives and help them to get their minds off of their anxieties.
+For many people with autism, focusing on their special interest can actually decrease stress in their lives and help them get their minds off of their anxieties or help them deal with depression.

 And in some cases, an autistic child’s passion may even be the start of a great talent or even a profitable career.